A Systematic Analysis of Stellar Populations in the Host Galaxies of Changing-look AGNs: Discussion

 \subsection{Stellar Population vs. BH parameters}

-CL-AGNs provide a valuable opportunity to directly obtain both black hole properties (on-state when AGN dominates) and host galaxies properties (off-state when AGN fades).
+CL-AGNs provide a valuable opportunity to directly obtain both BH properties (on-state, when the AGN dominates) and host galaxies properties (off-state, when the AGN fades).

-The stellar populations of CL-AGNs and the comparison with normal AGNs (Type 1s and Type 2s) have been summarized in Section ~\ref{sec:stellar_population}.
+The stellar populations of CL-AGNs and the comparisons with normal AGNs (Type 1s and Type 2s) have been summarized in Section ~\ref{sec:stellar_population}.
 There is no significant difference in stellar populations between CL-AGNs and normal AGNs.
 All of them have past star-formation activities.
 However, the host galaxies of CL-AGNs have relatively more contributions from intermediate populations, while Type 1 AGN hosts have more contributions from young stellar populations, and in Type 2 hosts the old stellar populations contribute slightly more.
-If this analysis is correct, it means that the stellar populations of host galaxies may be related to the spectral type of their central AGNs, which is consistent with the co-evolutionary sequence of AGNs and their hosts \citep{2007MNRAS.382.1415S,2008ApJ...673..715C,2009ApJ...705.1336C}.
+If this analysis is correct, it means that the stellar populations of host galaxies may be related to the spectral types of their central AGNs, which is consistent with the coevolutionary sequence of AGNs and their hosts \citep{2007MNRAS.382.1415S,2008ApJ...673..715C,2009ApJ...705.1336C}.

 However, there are some uncertainties in this result.
 Firstly, for Type 1 AGNs, the contributions from young stellar populations may be overestimated due to the SB-FC degeneracy.
-Secondly, Type 2 AGNs may compose of two populations: one is due to the well-known orientation effect (intrinsically the same as Type 1 AGNs) , and an other is intrinsically low accretion rate due to the absence of BLR (``true" Type 2 AGNs).
-However, there is no study on the stellar population difference between these two kinds of Type 2 AGNs.
-It is necessary to analyze the stellar populations of these two kinds of Type 2 AGNs separately, that will help us to better understand the real position of CL-AGNs in the BH parameter space.
+Secondly, Type 2 AGNs may be composed of two populations: one is due to the well-known orientation effect (intrinsically the same as Type 1 AGNs), and the other is the intrinsically low accretion rate due to the absence of BLR (``true" Type 2 AGNs).
+However, there has been no study on the stellar population difference between these two kinds of Type 2 AGNs.
+It is necessary to analyze the stellar populations of these two kinds of Type 2 AGNs separately, which will help us to better understand the real position of CL-AGNs in the BH parameter space.